SRI set to launch Dunlop tires in Europe as it targets early delivery of 2030 goals

 Dunlop expansion

-SRI said premium products are now expected to account for 51% of tire sales in 2026, surpassing its 2027 goal of 50% a year ahead of schedule.
+In its latest update, SRI said the key pillars of the strategy remain the same, with the expansion of the Dunlop brand a central focus.
+Premium products are now expected to account for 51% of tire sales in 2026, surpassing its 2027 goal of 50% a year ahead of schedule.

 The increase is being driven by sales of ‘Synchro Weather’ all-season tires in Japan, launches of new Dunlop products in North America and Australia, planned market entry in Europe this year, and growth in OE business in Japan and China.

-In Europe, meanwhile, the company said it will commence sales of Dunlop tires in 2026 while "strengthening local development structure."
+For instance, a “second wave” of Dunlop products is planned for North America this year.
+In Europe, meanwhile, the company will commence sales of Dunlop tires in 2026 while "strengthening local development structure."

 The group now intends to deploy the manufacturing concept globally as it upgrades production capacity for premium products.

-Pointing to its decision to cease production in the US in 2024, SRI said it “rapidly and steadily” transferred production to “higher-quality and more cost-competitive plants in Japan and Asia.”
+Noting its decision to cease production in the US in 2024, SRI said it “rapidly and steadily” transferred production to “higher-quality and more cost-competitive plants in Japan and Asia.”

 This, it said, enabled the group to continue its supply to meet customer needs.